Mathijs-Bakker/Extenject/Documentation/SubContainers.md

 In some cases it can be very useful to use multiple containers in the same application.
 For example, if you are creating a word processor it might be useful to have a sub-container for each tab that represents a separate document.
 This way, you could bind a bunch of classes `AsSingle()` within the sub-container and they could all easily reference each other as if they were all singletons.
 Then you could instantiate multiple sub-containers to be used for each document, with each sub-container having unique instances of all the classes that handle each specific document.

-Another example might be if you are designing an open-world space ship game, you might want each space ship to have it's own container that contains all the class instances responsible for running that specific spaceship.
+Another example might be if you are designing an open-world space ship game, you might want each space ship to have its own container that contains all the class instances responsible for running that specific spaceship.

 This is actually how ProjectContext bindings work.
 There is one container for the entire project, and when a unity scene starts up, the container within each SceneContext is created "underneath" the ProjectContext container.
 All the bindings that you add in your scene MonoInstaller are bound to your SceneContext container.
 This allows the dependencies in your scene to automatically get injected with ProjectContext bindings, because sub-containers automatically inherit all the bindings in their parent (and grandparent, etc.).